mwaeckerlin/icaclient/README.md

 ### ICA-Client and License

-I the `CITRIX LICENSE AGREEMENT` stored in file `LICENSE`, there is no prohibition of distribution of the icaclient.
+In the `CITRIX LICENSE AGREEMENT` stored in file `LICENSE`, there is no prohibition of distribution of the icaclient.
 So i suppose, I am allowed to distribute it, als long as you follow the license restrictions, i.e. you only use it for the Citrix products it is